 The following list is not meant to be exhaustive.
-Organisations should identify which at actions are appropriate to implement the standard based on their current maturity level.
-However, the following actions follow good-practice guidelines.
+Organisations should identify which actions are appropriate to implement the Standard based on their current maturity level.
+However, the following actions follow good-practice guidelines:

-- Develop both onboarding and ongoing security awareness training for staff at all levels of the organisation. - Guidance and training for staff for the safe usage of information systems is provided and routinely reviewed to ensure it aligns with the organisation's security posture. - Ensuring an acceptable use, or other cyber policies contain a clear expectation on allowable vs. prohibited usage.
+- Develop both onboarding and ongoing security awareness training for staff at all levels of the organisation. - Guidance and training for staff on the safe usage of information systems is provided and routinely reviewed to ensure it aligns with the organisation's security posture. - Ensuring acceptable use or other cyber policies contain clear

-- Compliance with associated policies is undertaken and the results are reported. - Develop and deploy role-based training programmes for staff in specialised roles.
+- expectations on allowable vs. prohibited usage. - Compliance with associated policies is undertaken and the results are reported. - Develop and deploy role-based training programmes for staff in specialised roles.

-- Threats and risks are identified. - Acceptable tool inventory, policy, standards and procedures exist. - Support and endorsement for security awareness training has been obtained from management. - Guidelines for staff when seeking guidance on cyber security issues are in place.
+- Threats and risks are identified. - Acceptable tool inventory, policy, standards, and procedures exist. - Support and endorsement for security awareness training has been obtained from management. - Guidelines for staff when seeking guidance on cyber security issues are in place.

-- Cyber security awareness and training programmes/guidance are included throughout staff employment lifecycles. - Regular communication occurs, reinforcing expected and prohibited cyber security activities from all staff. - Staff demonstrate an understanding of expected behaviours. - Staff demonstrate an understanding of prohibited activities. - Staff are empowered and encouraged to highlight security risks, issues, suspected compromises, or anomalies. - Communication channels exist to facilitate communication to and from management and staff. - Security awareness programmes are in place. - Online courses, modules, education days, compliance requirements.
+- Cyber security awareness training programmes and guidance are included throughout staff employment lifecycles. - Regular communication occurs, reinforcing expected and prohibited cyber security activities from all staff. - Staff demonstrate an understanding of expected behaviours. - Staff demonstrate an understanding of prohibited activities. - Staff are empowered and encouraged to highlight security risks, issues, suspected compromises, or anomalies. - Communication channels exist to facilitate communication to and from management and staff. - Security awareness programmes are in place. - Online courses, modules, education days, compliance requirements.